Free Printable: Low Carb & Keto Food ListGet It Now

 - Blanched Almond Flour – Be sure to use this super fine blanched almond flour for the best crust.

-- Monk Fruit Allulose Blend – The best keto sweetener for these keto 7-layer bars (see below for other options).
+- Monk Fruit Allulose Blend – The best sugar substitute for these keto 7-layer bars (see below for other options).

 - Butter – I recommend grass-fed for best flavor and nutrition.